torproject/tor/doc/HACKING/tracing/EventsCircuit.md

     circuit to be built.

   * `idle_timeout`: Circuit has timed out due to idleness.
-This is controlled by the MaxCircuitDirtiness parameter whcih is 10 min by default.
+This is controlled by the MaxCircuitDirtiness parameter which is 10 min by default.

 For the common use case of a 3-hop circuit, the following events should be seen in this order: